-Several times over the next few days of his stay, Mr. Lincoln was found playing with these kittens.
-He would wipe their eyes tenderly with his handkerchief, stroke their smooth coats, and listen to them purring their gratitude to him.
+Over the next few days, Lincoln was often found playing with the kittens, wiping their eyes with his handkerchief, stroking their coats, and listening to their grateful purring.

-"It was a curious sight at an army headquarters, upon the eve of a great military crisis in the nation's history, to see the hand which had affixed the signature to the Emancipation Proclamation, and had signed the commissions of all the heroic men who served the cause of the Union, from the general-in-chief to the lowest lieutenant, tenderly caressing three stray kittens."[2]
+“It was a curious sight at an army headquarters, upon the eve of a great military crisis in the nation's history, to see the hand which had affixed the signature to the Emancipation Proclamation… tenderly caressing three stray kittens.”
+[2]

 Mac